 At Iron Horse we offer a wide range of co-curricular activities which are open to our students.
 Participation in these activities helps many students achieve a sense of connectedness with our school.
 These activities provide students the opportunity to make friends, socialize with a variety of people, and develop a sense of pride which comes from personal accomplishments in school related activities.
-Student experiences with extra-curricular activities serve as a component to the goal of full intellectual, social, emotional and physical development.
+Student experiences with extra-curricular activities serve as a component to the goal of full intellectual, social, emotional, and physical development.
 Participation in student activities may be revoked for a period of time due to behavioral/discipline consequences by administration.
-The offerings of the sports vary, please refer to the school's website for additional details.
-Also, we offer a series of special events, enrichment activities and clubs on the campus of Iron Horse Middle School.
+The offerings of enrichment activities, special events, clubs and sports vary, please refer to the school's website for additional details.